nov30th/SoulAppCrack/README.md

 # Soulapp Crack

-Soulapp Crack is a personal project which makes soulapp more friendly, it blocks the recall, shows snapchat image/video as normal image/video, shows the personal details during voice matching.
+Soulapp Crack is a personal project which makes SoulApp more friendly, it blocks the recall, shows snapchat image/video as normal image/video, shows the personal details during voice matching.
-Also new version has enabled the unlimited voice matching and first class matching.
+Also, the new version has enabled unlimited voice matching and first-class matching.
   - Blocks recall.
   - Show snapchat as normal with unlimited viewing time (also can be saved).
   - Show people profile/moments during voice call even he/she hasn't public his/her profile.
   - Unlimited voice matching.
-  - Unlimited first class voice matching.
+  - Unlimited first-class voice matching.
   - Soulmate space with anyone you want.
   - View blocked person profile/moments.
-  - Unlimited matching with good quality ppl who judged by soulapp.
+  - Unlimited matching with good quality ppl who judged by SoulApp.

 **中文**